 - Get quality sleep

-These healthy changes can lower A1C gradually over time.
+These healthy changes can help you naturally lower your A1C gradually over time.

 Does gender affect normal HbA1c?